devammistry/PhysioFlex/README.md

 ## Conclusion

 PhysioFlex is a modern, visually appealing, and fully responsive frontend project aimed at improving physiotherapy patient interactions with clinics.
 By overcoming various frontend challenges, this project showcases strong problem-solving and web development skills.

 ---

+## License

+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

+---